costab06/GettingAndCleaningData/codebook.md

  * "Gyro" is the gyroscope

 What the units / domain the measurement is represented in
- * "t" is measured in the time domain - how long it took
+ * "t" is measured in the time domain
- * "f" is in the frequency domain - the time measurement transformed via fast furiour transform into its corrosponding frequency
+ * "f" is in the frequency domain - the time measurement transformed via fast furiour transform into its corresponding frequency

 The overall movement is decomposed into the body movement component and the gravity component by assuming anything under a certain frequency must be the force of gravity
  * "body" is body movement
  * "gravity" is gravity

-Taken together they indicate a "jerk" of some "mag" (Magnitude) along some axis since the accellorometer is measuring along 3 axis simultaneously
+Taken together they indicate a "jerk" of some "mag" (Magnitude) along some axis since the accelerometer is measuring along 3 axis simultaneously

  * X
  * Y